AlanNaoto/papers_and_code_ranking/README.md

 ```
 cd ~/papers_and_code_ranking
 ```
-And run the script.
+[TODO] And run the script.
 The generated charts are saved on the same dir as the main.py file
 ```
 python3 main.py --Update with flag commands here!
 (X%)
 ```